Tattoo Bleeding: When Should You Begin To Worry?

 What To Do If A New Tattoo Doesn’t Stop Bleeding

-So we’ve established that everybody will bleed during a tattoo, and continue to bleed for a little while afterwards - but what happens if for whatever reason your tattoo bleeds for longer than you think it should do?
+So, we’ve established that everybody will bleed during a tattoo, and will continue to bleed for a little while afterward; but what happens if for whatever reason your tattoo bleeds for longer than you think it should do?

-Firstly - don’t panic.
-Some people will just naturally continue to leak small amount of blood and plasma for longer than the 36 hours stated at the start of this article.
-However, if after 48 hours your tattoo is still bleeding then there may be a couple of reason why.
+Firstly – don’t panic.
+Some people will just naturally continue to leak small amounts of blood and plasma for longer than the average person.
+However, if after 48 hours your tattoo is still bleeding, then there may be a couple of reasons why.

 As mentioned above, various products and medicines can prevent blood from effectively clotting and scabbing.
-If you’ve continued to take alcohol, painkillers/Ibuprofen or blood thinners straight after your tattoo was finished then there’s a change that these could be interfering with the tattoo healing process.
+If you’ve continued to take alcohol, painkillers/Ibuprofen, or blood thinners straight after your tattoo was finished then there’s a chance that these could be interfering with the healing process.

 Another reason for continuous tattoo bleeding is your activity levels after you get inked.

-If you finish your tattoo and then jump straight into intense exercise then this may disrupt your body's natural healing processes which in turn can cause your body to take slightly longer to complete the clotting & scabbing of your tattoo.
+If you finish your tattoo and jump straight into intense exercise, this may disrupt your body’s natural healing processes, which in turn can cause your body to take slightly longer to complete the clotting & scabbing of your tattoo.

 Finally, the last main reason why your tattoo may be taking longer to stop bleeding is infection.

-Although tattoo infections are relatively rare these days due to more sterile tattooing environments and more detailed tattoo aftercare instructions given to customers, they can still happen if you’re not careful about ensuring that your new tattoo remains clean and bacteria-free during the initial healing stages.
+Although tattoo infections are relatively rare these days due to more sterile tattooing environments and more detailed tattoo aftercare instructions given to customers, they can still occur.

-Tattooing infections can present themselves in many ways, and one of the symptoms can be excessive bleeding/oozing/weeping from the area of the wound, especially if it begins to blister.
+Tattoo infections can present themselves in many ways, and one of the symptoms can be excessive bleeding/oozing/weeping from the area of the wound, especially if it begins to blister.

-If you suspect that your tattoo may be infected then see a doctor as soon as possible as some can become extremely nasty if left untreated.
+If you suspect your tattoo may be infected, see a doctor as soon as possible, as some can become extremely nasty if left untreated.

 My Tattoo Is Bleeding Ink – Is This Normal?

-Most of the time though, too much excess ink has been inserted for your body/skin to handle, so some of this is pushed out along with the initial tattoo bleeding - again this is normal.
+Most of the time, though, too much ink has been inserted for your body/skin to handle, so some of this is pushed out along with the blood.
+Again, this is normal.